Timoth37/Web-APP-Front/README.md

 The admin can see a button add location at the top of the page.
 He can click on it to display a form.
 The most important fields are required, adress and the title of the film.

 ### US5
-As the admin, by clicking on a location, you can directly edit the informations, then click on the modify button to update the location. you can't change the address as it is the main field of the location.
+As the admin, by clicking on a location, you can directly edit the informations, then click on the modify button to update the location.
+You can't change the address as it is the main field of the location.
 The title of the film is still required.

 ### US6
-As the admin user, by clicking on a location, a delete button will be display so you can remove a location from the database.
+As the admin user, by clicking on a location, a delete button will be displayed so you can remove a location from the database.